matoushybl/air-force-one/README.md

 ### Node Firmware
 Firmware for the node periodically reads data from the SCD41 sensor and updates Manufacturer Specific Data that are part of BLE advertisement.
+For accessing the SCD41 sensor, the firmware uses the [sensirion-async](https://github.com/matoushybl/sensirion-async) library.

 Flashing the firmware can be done in the `node-fw` directory by running `cargo run --release`.